namitharayasam/namitharayasam.github.io/_pages/about.md

   - /about.html
 ---

 I’m a third-year Computer Science undergraduate at PES University, Bangalore, specializing in Machine Intelligence and Data Science.
 My primary research interests lie in Machine Learning, Natural Language Processing (NLP), and Computer Vision.
+(Graduating in Spring 2026)

 In the summer of 2025, I’m excited to join the National University of Singapore (NUS) as a Research Intern, working with [Hannah Brown](https://hannah-aught.github.io/) in the John AI Lab, led by Prof. [Michael Qizhe Shieh].(https://www.comp.nus.edu.sg/cs/people/mshieh/)